Tiny Tim (musician): Personal life

-Tiny Tim married Jan Alweiss ("Miss Jan") in 1984, and Susan Marie Gardner ("Miss Sue") in 1995.
+Tiny Tim was married three times.
+His first marriage, at age 37, was to 17-year-old Victoria Budinger – whom he called "Miss Vicki".
+Tiny Tim and Victoria Budinger had one child, a daughter, and divorced after eight years.
+He subsequently married Jan Alweiss ("Miss Jan") in 1984, and Susan Marie Gardner ("Miss Sue") in 1995.
 Gardner was a 39-year-old Harvard graduate and a fan of Tim's since she was 12.